 A Fool Proof Fire Making Kit

 The ability to start a fire is an absolute necessity.
 Because in the winter starting a fire quickly can be a life of death matter, you need to have multiple methods and back up methods.
 The most important thing is to make it easy, this is no time for exotic or primitive methods (except as backups).
 In the winter I have several fire making kits, one in my pack and the other on my person.
-In these kits I have a couple of butane lighters, matches in a waterproof container, waterproof matches, a magnesium block, char cloth, and dry tinder.
+In these kits I have a couple of butane lighters, matches in a waterproof container, waterproof matches, a small ferro rod, a magnesium block, char cloth, and dry tinder.
 I also have Trayer Wilderness Muti-flame Tool that is a fire piston that serves multiple other functions.
 The dry tinder that I carry is kept in a ziplock bag and is comprised of dry pine needles, pine combs, birch bark and any other dry material I find in the woods.

 Most people think of hot weather situations when they think about dehydration.
 The truth is, extreme cold weather is just as (if not more) taxing on the human body where hydration is concerned.
 The good news is, in cold climate situations there is usually snow and ice at your disposal.
 An EmberLit campstove and a small pot is all you need to keep yourself in drinking water.
 You just need to remember the importance of staying hydrated and take the time to consume enough water.